xrpronin17/xrpl-dev-portal/content/concepts/consensus-network/transaction-malleability.md

 6. The malicious actor's version of the transaction achieves consensus and becomes included in a validated ledger.

     At this point, the transaction has executed and cannot be reversed.
 Its effects (such as sending XRP) are final.
-The original version of the transaction is no longer valid because its `Sequence` number has been used.
+The original version of the transaction is no longer valid because its <span class="code-snippet">Sequence</span> number has been used.

     The effects of the transaction in the XRP Ledger are exactly the same as if the original version had executed.

 7. The vulnerable system does not see the transaction hash it is expecting, and erroneously concludes that the transaction did not execute.

-    If the transaction included the `LastLedgerSequence` field, this would occur after the specified ledger index has passed.
+    If the transaction included the <span class="code-snippet">LastLedgerSequence</span> field, this would occur after the specified ledger index has passed.

-    If the transaction omitted the `LastLedgerSequence` field, this could be wrong in another way: if no other transaction from the same sender uses the same `Sequence` number, then the transaction could theoretically succeed later regardless of how much time has passed.
+    If the transaction omitted the <span class="code-snippet">LastLedgerSequence</span> field, this could be wrong in another way: if no other transaction from the same sender uses the same <span class="code-snippet">Sequence</span> number, then the transaction could theoretically succeed later regardless of how much time has passed.
 (See [Reliable Transaction Submission](reliable-transaction-submission.html) for details.)

 8. The vulnerable system takes action assuming that the transaction has failed.

     For example, it may refund (or not debit) a customer's balance in its own system, to account for the funds that it thinks have not been sent in the XRP Ledger.

-    Worse, the vulnerable system might construct a new transaction to replace the transaction, picking new `Sequence`, `LastLedgerSequence`, and `Fee` parameters based on the current state of the network, but keeping the rest of the transaction the same as the original.
+    Worse, the vulnerable system might construct a new transaction to replace the transaction, picking new <span class="code-snippet">Sequence</span>, <span class="code-snippet">LastLedgerSequence</span>, and <span class="code-snippet">Fee</span> parameters based on the current state of the network, but keeping the rest of the transaction the same as the original.
 If this new transaction is also malleable, the system could be exploited in the same way an indefinite number of times.

 ## See Also